George5070/pdsnd_github/README.md

 I will create and work on two branches.
 Finally I will merge both branches to the master branch and put it back to the remote repository in my Github account.

+(2) Delete unnecessary comment from Line 125 to 134

 ### Files used
 Bikeshare_george.py